physics-playground/Bullet/README.md

 make
 ```

-Note that on Linux, you need to use cmake to build pybullet, since the compiler has issues of mixing shared and static libraries.
+Note that on Linux, you need to use cmake to build `pybullet`, since the compiler has issues of mixing shared and static libraries.

 ### Mac OSX Xcode

-Click on build/xcode4.command or in a terminal window execute
+Click on `build.command` or in a terminal window execute

 ```bash
 ./premake_osx xcode4